IBM-Bluemix-Docs/mass-data-migration/connect-network-share.md

 5. Ping the IP address that is listed in the dialog box to test network connectivity between your computer and the {{site.data.keyword.mdms_short}} device.

    Ensure that the IP address corresponds to the [10GbE data transfer port](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-device-overview#network-settings) on the device.
-6. Mount the share on your source server by using the specified commands.
+6. Copy the mount command that is listed in the dialog box and paste the command into a terminal session on your computer.
+7. Run the command to mount the share to your server.

 ### Mounting the SMB share by using a Windows system
 {: #mount-smb-share}